 Special condition nine requires the consent holder to meet with interested submitters to the consent to discuss any matter relating to the exercise of the consent with particular reference to the monitoring programme design, implementation and interpretation.
-This condition is present throughout all consents for the Motukawa HEP scheme.

 Trustpower holds water permit 6388-1 to cover the diversion and use of water in the Motukawa Race for HEP generation purposes.
 This permit was issued by the Council on 27 July 2004 under Section 87(d) of the RMA.
 It is due to expire on 1 June 2022.